 Bang Niang Market

-Opposite the Tsunami Museum is Bang Niang Market, an open-air market with over 300 local sellers of souvenirs, food, and clothing.
+Opposite the Tsunami Museum is Bang Niang Market, an open-air market with over 300 local souvenirs, food, and clothing sellers.
 The market operates Monday, Wednesday, Thursday, and Saturday from 2 pm to 9 pm.

 Khao Lak-Lam Ru National Park

 Along the coast of Khao Lak, you’ll find Khao Lak–Lam Ru National Park.
 The park, named after its two mountains, covers an area of 125 square kilometers consisting of various terrains, including waterfalls, beaches, and forests.

 It’s worth the visit just for the golden sandy beaches, but for the adventurous type, there is hiking and walks through the forest.

 The entrance fee costs 200 Baht for adults and 100 Baht for children, and the park is open from 8 am to 4:30 pm every day of the week.

 Bring sunscreen, water, a hat, and good walking shoes if you want to trek through the forest area of Khao Lak-Lam Ru National Park.

 Khao Lak has several visit-worthy waterfalls dotted around the national parks, including: